Ghazal 45, Verse 6x

 But the imagery of the verse also moves us very rapidly into sheer, unvisualizable abstraction: it equips the 'gaze' with a 'foot'.
 Surely this is even stranger than equipping the gaze's foot with a blister, because if a foot exists at all, it's easy to imagine that it might be blistered.
 But how are we to conceive of the 'foot' of a 'gaze'?
 There's no way to provide it with an 'objective correlative' in the real world.

-But then, this verse is the experimental (?) work of a poet aged eighteen or so-- and after all, he decided not to publish it.
+But then, this verse is the experimental (?) work of a poet aged eighteen or so-- and after all, he decided not to include it in his published divan.